probot/probot.github.io/docs/development.md

 Listening on https://bkeepers.localtunnel.me
 ```

+Optionally, you can also run your plugin through [nodemon](https://github.com/remy/nodemon#nodemon) which will listen on any files changes in your local development environment and automatically restart the server.
+After installing nodemon, you can run `nodemon --exec "npm start"` and from there the server will automatically restart upon file changes.

 ## Debugging

-1. Always run `$ npm install` and restart the server if package.json has changed.
+1. Always run `$ npm install` and restart the server if `package.json` has changed.
 1. To turn on verbose logging, start server by running: `$ LOG_LEVEL=trace npm start`